nsanta11/trello-members/README.md

 # Trello-Members App
 App to sort and report membership and activy details by date

-#Technologies:
-React
-Material UI
+## Technologies:

-Node
+React, Material UI, Node

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).